After 2-year battle, House panel interviewing Trump counsel - WTMJ

 That same month, the Justice Department released a redacted version of special counsel Robert Mueller’s report on the matter.
 In the report, Mueller pointedly did not exonerate Trump of obstruction of justice but also did not recommend prosecuting him, citing Justice Department policy against indicting a sitting president.
 Mueller’s report quoted extensively from interviews with McGahn, who described the Republican president’s efforts to stifle the investigation.

-While the Judiciary panel eventually won its fight for McGahn’s testimony, the court agreement almost guarantees its members won’t learn much new.
-The two sides agreed that McGahn will be questioned privately and only about information attributed to him in publicly available portions of Mueller’s report.
+While the Judiciary panel eventually won its fight for McGahn’s testimony, the court agreement placed limits on it.
+The two sides agreed that McGahn will be questioned privately and will only be compelled to answer questions about publicly available portions of Mueller’s report.

-Still, House Democrats kept the case going, even past Trump’s presidency, and are moving forward with the interview to make an example of the former White House counsel.
-House Judiciary Committee Chair Jerrold Nadler, D-N.Y., said the agreement for McGahn’s testimony is a good-faith compromise that “satisfies our subpoena, protects the Committee’s constitutional duty to conduct oversight in the future, and safeguards sensitive executive branch prerogatives.”
+House Democrats kept the case going, even past Trump’s presidency, and are moving forward with the interview to make an example of the former White House counsel after dozens of Trump administration officials refused to answer questions from Congress on various matters.
+House Judiciary Committee Chairman Jerrold Nadler, D-N.Y., said the agreement for McGahn’s testimony was a good-faith compromise that “satisfies our subpoena, protects the Committee’s constitutional duty to conduct oversight in the future, and safeguards sensitive executive branch prerogatives.”

 It is unclear what House Democrats will do with the testimony, which they sought before twice impeaching Trump.
 The Senate acquitted Trump of impeachment charges both times.